Is it really possible to buy stocks online for free?

 Not only are there plenty of platforms where you can buy stocks online for free, but you can even buy ETFs, options, and even entire portfolios, commission-free.
 You have to make sure you select the right platform to find what it is you want.

-If there is a downside to this, it’s that few of these methods would be suitable for high-frequency trading or day trading.
+The main downside to these free platforms, it’s that few of these methods would be suitable for high-frequency trading or day trading.

 But for those who trade at a more ordinary rate, any of these options will allow you to trade commission-free on a regular basis.